-1. Upon completion of the improvements agreed upon in the contract between the applicant and the city and upon issuance of a temporary or permanent certificate of occupancy, the applicant may request a final certificate of tax exemption.
-The applicant must file with the city 's community development services department the following: a.
-A statement of expenditures made with respect to each multi-family housing unit and the total expenditures made with respect to the entire property; b.
-A description of the completed work and a statement that the rehabilitation improvements or new construction on the owner's property qualify the property for limited exemption; c.
-If applicable, a statement that the project meets the income-based housing requirements as described in RCW 84.14.020; and d.
-A statement that the work was completed within the required three-year period plus any authorized extension.
-2. Within 30 days of receipt of all materials required for a final certificate, the director shall determine which specific improvements satisfy the requirements, whether the work was completed, and the rent and income limits of the units are consistent with the application and the contract approved by the city and is qualified for a limited tax exemption under this chapter.
-KJ.
-Issuance of Final Certificate.
+- A description of the completed work and a statement that the rehabilitation improvements or new construction on the owner's property qualify the property for limited exemption; - c.
+If applicable, a statement that the project meets the income-based housing requirements as described in RCW 84.14.020; and - d.
+A statement that the work was completed within the required three-year period plus any authorized extension. - 2.
+Within 30 days of receipt of all materials required for a final certificate, the director shall determine which specific improvements satisfy the requirements, whether the work was completed, and the rent and income limits of the units are consistent with the application and the contract approved by the city and is qualified for a limited tax exemption under this chapter.

+K. Issuance of Final Certificate.

-1. Review and Approval.
-If, after reviewing the application for final certificate, the director determines that the project has been completed in accordance with the contract between the applicant and the Ceity and has been completed within the authorized time period, the city shall, within 10 days, file a final certificate of tax exemption with the Clark County assessor.
-2. Denial.
-The director shall notify the applicant in writing that a final certificate will not be filed if the director determines that: a.
-The improvements were not completed within the authorized time period; b.
-The improvements were not completed in accordance with the owner's application or the contract between the applicant and the city; including if applicable as income-based housing requirements; or c.
-The owner's property is otherwise not qualified under this chapter.
+- 1. Review and Approval.
+If, after reviewing the application for final certificate, the director determines that the project has been completed in accordance with the contract between the applicant and the city and has been completed within the authorized time period, the city shall, within 10 days, file a final certificate of tax exemption with the Clark County assessor. - 2.
+Denial.
+The director shall notify the applicant in writing that a final certificate will not be filed if the director determines that: - a.
+The improvements were not completed within the authorized time period;